tdilauro/Simplified-wiki/DRM-Device-Management.md

 ultimately harmless.
 The device will automatically be reactivated the next time its owner tries to open a book on that device.

+Although in theory this protocol is generic, it was designed for use with the ACS DRM scheme only.

 # Who should implement?

 In general, an entity that implements the Adobe Vendor ID